Kodaira dimension of fibrations over abelian varieties

 where each $p_i \colon A \to A_i$ is a quotient morphism with connected fibers to an abelian variety, each $\shF_i$ is an M-regular coherent sheaf on $A_i$, and each $\alpha_i \in \Pic^0(A)$ is a line bundle that becomes trivial when pulled back by the isogeny in \theoremref{thm:LPS1}. \end{theorem}

 The direct sum decomposition in this last theorem goes under the name of a \emph{Chen-Jiang decomposition}.
-The only special fact about $M$-regular sheaves that we will use here is the fact that they are ample, as shown in \cite{Debarre}; similarly, $GV$-sheaves are nef, as shown in \cite{PP2}.
+The only special fact about $M$-regular sheaves that we will use here is that they are ample, as shown in \cite{Debarre}; similarly, $GV$-sheaves are nef, as shown in \cite{PP2}.

-Finally, we will need a hyperbolicity-type result, proved in this generality in \cite{PS3}; it relies on important ideas and results of Viehweg-Zuo and Campana-P\u aun described in \emph{loc. cit.}, as well as on the theory of Hodge modules.
+We will also need a hyperbolicity-type result, proved in this generality in \cite{PS3}; it relies on important ideas and results of Viehweg-Zuo and Campana-P\u aun described in \emph{loc. cit.}, as well as on the theory of Hodge modules.
 For simplicity, in the following statement we combine two results, and only state the special consequence needed in this paper.\footnote{The statement works in a more general setting; it is comparatively much simpler however, avoiding semistable reduction tricks, when the base is a priori known not to be uniruled.}

 \begin{theorem}[{\cite[Theorem 4.1 and Theorem 3.5]{PS3}}] Let $f \colon X \to Y$ be an algebraic fiber space between smooth projective varieties, such that $Y$ is not uniruled.
-Assume that $f$ is smooth over the complement of a closet subset $Z \subset Y$, and that there exists $m\ge 1$ such that ${\rm det} f_* \omega_{X/Y}^{\otimes m}$ is big.
+Assume that $f$ is smooth over the complement of a closed subset $Z \subset Y$, and that there exists $m\ge 1$ such that ${\rm det} f_* \omega_{X/Y}^{\otimes m}$ is big.
 Denote by $D$ the union of the divisorial components of $Z$.
 Then the pair $(Y,D)$ is of log general type, i.e. the line bundle $\omega_Y (D)$ is big. \end{theorem}

-\begin{remark} The theorem above is stated in \emph{loc. cit.} only when $Z = D$, but the proof shows more generally the statement above, as all the objects it involves can be constructed from $Y$ with any codimension $2$ subset removed. \end{remark}
+\begin{remark} The theorem above is stated in \emph{loc. cit.} only when $Z = D$, but the proof shows more generally the statement above, as all the objects it involves can be constructed from $Y$ with any closed subset of codimension at least $2$ removed. \end{remark}

+Finally, we will sometimes make use of a more flexible interpretation of the log Kodaira dimension on ambient varieties of non-negative Kodaira dimension.